RamanujanMachine/RamanujanMachine/README.md

 * -poly_b_coefficient_max POLY_B_COEFFICIENT_MAX The maximum value for the coefficients of the {b_n} polynomial
 * -custom_generator_an CUSTOM_GENERATOR_AN (optional) custom generator for {a_n} series. if defined, poly_a_order is ignored
 * -custom_generator_bn CUSTOM_GENERATOR_BN (optional) custom generator for {a_n} series. if defined, poly_b_order is ignored

+more detailed information regarding this module can be found in documentation/enumerate_over_gcf.pdf